2023 Research Foundation Teacher Research Grant Program

 Deadline and Notification

-Completed applications packages are due no later than October 1, 2019, 11:59 p.m.
-CT, and must be submitted electronically to email@example.com.
-Notification of grant decisions will be announced by December 31, 2019.
+Completed application packages are due no later than December 15, 2023, 11:59 p.m.
+ET, and must be submitted electronically via the proposal form.
+Notification of grant decisions will be made by January 31, 2024.

 For further information on this grant program or any questions on your application, please contact the NCTE Research Foundation by emailing email@example.com.

-2019 Research Foundation Teacher Grant Program Requirements, Grant Application Process and Eligibility Requirements
+Program Requirements, Grant Application Process, and Eligibility Requirements

 To apply, applicants must

-- currently work as a teacher of children and youth at any level, birth through grade 12
+- currently work as a teacher of children and youth at any level from birth through grade 12;

 If awarded, applicants must:

-- remain a current member in good standing throughout the award period
+- remain a current NCTE member in good standing throughout the award period;

-- be willing to present Research Foundation-supported work at the NCTE Annual Convention, held each November (with automatic acceptance to the Research Foundation’s sponsored session)
+- be willing to present Research Foundation–supported work at the NCTE Annual Convention, held each November (with automatic acceptance to the Research Foundation’s sponsored session); and

-In your proposal, please include each of the sections requested in the order in which they appear in the table below.
+In your proposal, please include each of the sections requested in the order in which they appear in the following table.
 The questions each section addresses are provided to help guide your responses.

 |1||Research Question||What am I investigating and why?
 What do I want to learn?
 Ensure that your research question is focused and explains fully what you plan to investigate.|